allenJynRoyston/weather-forecast-demo/README.md

 - Better visuals on Forecast page
 - Unit testing
 - Fahrenheit/Celcius conversion (actually built in, just didn't add it in time - damnit)
+- More robust API
+- Fix that damn footer
+- Instantiate server seperate from the webpack build

 ### Additional stuff
 - When running npm run builddev or buildserver, sometimes webpack will respond with a minification error.
 I couldn't address it in time but everything still works just fine.